Sainsbury's Smart Basket

 Replacing the "Manual Marathon" with AI Vision technology.
 Scan an entire basket in seconds without unloading.

-Role UX Thinker
+Role UX Designer (Solo)

 Platform Retail Kiosk